Appendix B — Simulated Datasets

 This study will be a full factorial experiment characterized by the following elements:

-• Two factors: webpage design and discount framing.
+- Two factors: webpage design and discount framing.

-• There are \(3 \times 2 = 6\) treatments (i.e., six different combinations of all the factor levels), which classifies this study as A/B/n testing.
+- There are \(3 \times 2 = 6\) treatments (i.e., six different combinations of all the factor levels), which classifies this study as A/B/n testing.

-• We will simulate 200 customers (i.e., replicates) per treatment in our final dataset.
+- We will simulate 200 customers (i.e., replicates) per treatment in our final dataset.

-• The outcome variable \(Y\) is the customer conversion score, which has been previously explained.
+- The outcome variable \(Y\) is the customer conversion score, which has been previously explained.

 Our data structure will be an additive model conceptually depicted as:

-\[ \begin{align*} \text{Outcome} &= \text{First Main Effect} + \text{Second Main Effect} \\ & \qquad \text{Interaction Effect} + \text{Random Error}. \end{align*} \tag{B.1}\]
+\[ \begin{align*} \text{Outcome} &= \text{Overall Effect} + \\ & \qquad \text{First Main Effect} + \text{Second Main Effect} + \\ & \qquad \quad \text{Interaction Effect} + \text{Random Error}. \end{align*} \tag{B.3}\]

 Then, for the data generation process, let \(Y_{i,j,k}\) represent the customer conversion score for the \(k\)th replicate of the treatment related to the \(i\)th webpage design and the \(j\)th discount framing levels.
-Equation B.1 is translated as:
+Equation B.3 is translated as:

-\[ Y_{i,j,k} = \alpha_i + \beta_j + (\alpha \beta)_{i,j} + \varepsilon_{i,j,k}, \tag{B.2}\]
+\[ Y_{i,j,k} = \mu + \alpha_i + \beta_j + (\alpha \beta)_{i,j} + \varepsilon_{i,j,k}, \tag{B.4}\]

 where

-• \(\alpha_i\) is the fixed first main effect corresponding to the \(i\)th level of webpage design for \(i = D_1, D_2, D_3\);
+- \(\alpha_i\) is the fixed first main effect corresponding to the \(i\)th level of webpage design for \(i = D_1, D_2, D_3\);

-• \(\beta_j\) is the second fixed main effect corresponding to the \(j\)th level of discount framing for \(j = \text{Low}, \text{High}\);
+- \(\beta_j\) is the second fixed main effect corresponding to the \(j\)th level of discount framing for \(j = \text{Low}, \text{High}\);

-• \((\alpha \beta)_{i,j}\) is the fixed interaction effect between the \(i\)th and \(j\)th levels of webpage design and discount framing respectively, and
+- \((\alpha \beta)_{i,j}\) is the fixed interaction effect between the \(i\)th and \(j\)th levels of webpage design and discount framing respectively, and

-• \(\varepsilon_{i,j,k}\) is the random error associated to each \(Y_{i,j,k}\).
+- \(\varepsilon_{i,j,k}\) is the random error associated to each \(Y_{i,j,k}\), capturing the variability and measurement error that introduces randomness in the response \(Y_{i,j,k}\).

 Heads-up on the mathematical representation of the interaction term!

-\[ \varepsilon_{i,j,k} \sim \text{Normal}(0, \sigma^2). \] In terms of our simulation, imagine you have a population of customers with the following fixed parameters:
+In terms of our simulation, imagine you have a population of customers with the following fixed parameters:

-• A vector of webpage design effects (i.e., the first main effect)
+- A vector of webpage design effects (i.e., the first main effect)

-\[\boldsymbol{\alpha} = \begin{bmatrix} \alpha_{D_1} \\ \alpha_{D_2} \\ \alpha_{D_3} \end{bmatrix} = \begin{bmatrix} 40 \\ 50 \\ 70 \end{bmatrix}.\]
+\[\boldsymbol{\alpha} = \begin{bmatrix} \alpha_{D_1} \\ \alpha_{D_2} \\ \alpha_{D_3} \end{bmatrix} = \begin{bmatrix} 40 \\ 50 \\ 60 \end{bmatrix}.\]

-• A vector of discount framing effects (i.e., the second main effect)
+- A vector of discount framing effects (i.e., the second main effect)

-\[\boldsymbol{\beta} = \begin{bmatrix} \alpha_{\text{Low}} \\ \alpha_{\text{High}} \end{bmatrix} = \begin{bmatrix} -5 \\ 12 \end{bmatrix}.\]
+\[\boldsymbol{\beta} = \begin{bmatrix} \alpha_{\text{Low}} \\ \alpha_{\text{High}} \end{bmatrix} = \begin{bmatrix} -6 \\ 6 \end{bmatrix}.\]

-• A matrix of interaction effects, whose rows correspond to the levels of webpage design and columns to the levels of discount framing,
+- A matrix of interaction effects, whose rows correspond to the levels of webpage design and columns to the levels of discount framing,

-\[ \boldsymbol{(\alpha \beta)} = \begin{bmatrix} (\alpha \beta)_{D_1,\text{Low}} & (\alpha \beta)_{D_1,\text{High}} \\ (\alpha \beta)_{D_2,\text{Low}} & (\alpha \beta)_{D_2,\text{High}} \\ (\alpha \beta)_{D_3,\text{Low}} & (\alpha \beta)_{D_3,\text{High}} \end{bmatrix} = \begin{bmatrix} 0 & 5 \\ -8 & 0 \\ 11 & -13 \end{bmatrix}. \]
+\[ \boldsymbol{(\alpha \beta)} = \begin{bmatrix} (\alpha \beta)_{D_1,\text{Low}} & (\alpha \beta)_{D_1,\text{High}} \\ (\alpha \beta)_{D_2,\text{Low}} & (\alpha \beta)_{D_2,\text{High}} \\ (\alpha \beta)_{D_3,\text{Low}} & (\alpha \beta)_{D_3,\text{High}} \end{bmatrix} = \begin{bmatrix} 0 & 5 \\ 4 & 6 \\ 8 & -12 \end{bmatrix}. \]

-• An overall variance
+- An overall variance

 \[ \sigma^2 = 16. \]